ShivaKumarRouthu/yarn-tutorial/README.md

 ### Features of Yarn

 - speed
-- reliable
-- consistent
+- reliable & consistent
 - offline download

 ##### Speed

 The speed is the one of the major issue resolved by yarn over npm.
 Yarn will download all the package and dependency packages asynchronous that is how the yarn will download the packages and maintain same architeture like npm.
-Consider a npm package.json with few packages already added to it
+Consider package.json with few packages already added to this repository and give following two commands and see how much time they takes

 ``````
 npm install